Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 Who Should Choose Obsidian?

-- Developers who love customization and plugin ecosystems
+- Developers who love customization and plugins

-- Anyone who wants their notes in plain Markdown forever
+- Anyone who wants their notes in plain Markdown

 - Users who value a polished, fast desktop experience